lossanna/AVCA_ElkLD/README.md

 # AVCA_ElkLD
 Created: 2022-01-31
-Last updated: 2024-01-25
+Last updated: 2024-02-05

 ## Description
 Complete data analysis for Altar Valley Conservation Alliance Elkhorn-Las Delicias demonstration project, which was ten-year monitoring of stream channels with rock detention structures to control erosion.

-This repository accompanies publication "Dryland rock detention structures increase herbaceous vegetation cover and stabilize shrub cover over 10 years but do not directly affect soil fertility" by Ossanna et al. (2024) in *Science of the Total Environment*.
+This repository accompanies publication "Dryland rock detention structures increase herbaceous vegetation cover and stabilize shrub cover over 10 years but do not directly affect soil fertility" by Ossanna et al. (2024) in *Science of the Total Environment* <https://doi.org/10.1016/j.scitotenv.2024.170194>.

 Each main folder has its own README that describes subfolders and files.